You are here

 Your safety is very important to us.

 The safety and well-being of students, faculty, and staff participating in study abroad programs are of the highest importance.
-All students participating in a UMD program take part in a pre-departure orientation provided by the UMD Study Abroad office, where safety and health issues are covered.
-The UMD Study Abroad office receives regular updates from U.S. government advisories, including those of the U.S. State Department and those issued by in-country embassies.
-In addition to these health and safety pages, please review the University-wide resources on Safety Abroad, including incident data.
+All students participating in a UMD program take part in a pre-departure orientation provided by International Programs & Services (IPS), where safety and health abroad are covered.
+IPS receives regular updates from U.S. government advisories and the U.S. State Department and monitors those issued by in-country embassies.
+In addition to these health and safety pages, please review the University-wide resources on Safety Abroad, which includes information on the MN Study Abroad Program Law.

 - Review our Risk Management and Safety Abroad pages.

-- The U.S. Department of State recommends the Students Abroad website for students planning to travel abroad as well.
+- The U.S. Department of State Students Abroad website.

-Additional program health and safety information is available at GO SAFE.
+Additional health and safety information is available at GO SAFE.